arasdar/DL/README.md

-# hipsternet
+# Deep Learning
-All the hipster things in Neural Net in a single repo: hipster optimization algorithms, hispter regularizations, everything!

-Note, things will be added over time, so not all the hipsterest things will be here immediately.
-Also don't use this for your production code: use this to study and learn new things in the realm of Neural Net, Deep Net, Deep Learning, whatever.

-## What's in it?
+This repository was initially forked-of from wisetod-hipsternet.
+The credit goes to him for the most basic implementation of the DL algorithms such as optimization algorithms, and regularizations.

+On top of the existing approaches, my own implementation approaches and DL algorithms were also extensively added to this repository such as NN, CNN, and RNN folders and ',ipynb' Python Notbook files for more readability and maintainability.

+This repository will be improved, maintained, and debugged over time.
+This repository is not meant for the production but prototyping.
+That being said, you can use it to better study and learn the theoretical foundation of deep learning in Neural Networds.

 #### Network Architectures

-1. Convolutional Net
+1. Convolutional NN
-2. Feed Forward Net
+2. Feed Forward NN
-3. Recurrent Net
+3. Recurrent NN
-4. LSTM Net
+4. LSTM NN
-5. GRU Net
+5. GRU NN

 #### Optimization algorithms